open-education-hub/web-security/securing-communication/index.md

 The client can also do that, as part of [client certificate authentication](https://comodosslstore.com/blog/what-is-ssl-tls-client-authentication-how-does-it-work.html).

 After validating the identity of the server, the client-server pair create a secure channel by agreeing on a per-session shared symmetric encryption key.
-This is negociated via a key-exchange algorithm such as Diffie-Hellman.
+This is negotiated via a key-exchange algorithm such as Diffie-Hellman.
 Then, all traffic between client and server will be encrypted.

-This entire process is facilited by the use of SSL (*Secure Sockets Layer*) or TLS (*Transport Layer Security*).
+This entire process is facilitated by the use of SSL (*Secure Sockets Layer*) or TLS (*Transport Layer Security*).
 We say that HTTPS is HTTP plus SSL / TLS support.
 Note that this is the case with other secure protocol variants such as SMTPS, IMAPS, LDAPS.